Miss Courtney Palubiak Bromwich

 Growing up in a military family, Jo moved all around the country and world.
 She was a competitive gymnast, participated in theater and dance and created her own Acro-dance performance team while living in San Diego.
 She also began her training in aerial silks in San Diego and later continued at the Circus Arts Institute of Atlanta.
 She is a member of the National Ninja league, and an official obstacle tester for American Ninja Warrior.
 Prior to turning her attention to stunts, dance and teaching acrobatics, Jo also trained in boxing, capoeira, mixed martial arts, parkour, breakdancing, and was a sponsored skateboarder.
 She continues to expand her education through dance classes, acrobatic and silks trainings and seminars.
 She is a strong believer in the adage Never Stop Learning!
 Jo loves the creativity of acrobatics and dance and loves helping her students overcome fears and gain new skills and confidence.

-Sawnee Ballet is excited to welcome her back for a second season!
+Sawnee Ballet is excited to welcome her back for a third season!
 Miss Jo will be teaching all levels of tumbling this year.

-Diane grew up in Fort Worth, Texas as the second youngest of five girls.
+Miss Diane grew up in Fort Worth, Texas as the second youngest of five girls.
 She met her future husband on a blind date while attending Columbia College in Missouri.
-Together they lived in Little Rock and St. Louis before finally settling in Marietta, GA to raise their four children.
+Together, they lived in Little Rock and St. Louis before finally settling in Marietta, GA to raise their four children.

-When not working, Diane loves spending time with her family and watching her two granddaughters.
+When not working, Miss Diane loves spending time with her family and watching her three granddaughters.
 She also enjoys winding down by walking, purchasing scrapbook supplies, and watching Lifetime movies.
-We love Miss Diane and know Sawnee Ballet would not be where it is today without her at the front desk.
+We love Miss Diane, affectionately known as “D-Dog,” and know Sawnee School of the Arts would not be where it is today without her at the front desk.

-As a principal dancer, Ms. Shevchenko has an extensive repertoire including such roles as ‘Odette’ in Swan Lake; ‘Aurora’ in Sleeping Beauty; ‘Swanhilda’ in Coppelia; and ‘Juliet’ in Romeo and Juliet.
+As a principal dancer, Miss Natalia has an extensive repertoire including such roles as ‘Odette’ in Swan Lake; ‘Aurora’ in Sleeping Beauty; ‘Swanhilda’ in Coppelia; and ‘Juliet’ in Romeo and Juliet.

 She has performed at the Mussorgsky State Theater of Opera and Ballet; Kirov Academy Theatre of Opera and Ballet; the Bolshoi Theater in Russia; the Muldova Academy Theater of Opera and Ballet in Muldova; and National Academy Theatre of Opera and Ballet in the Ukraine.

-She has been an instructor with Sawnee School of Ballet for the past twenty seasons.
-This year, she will be teaching all levels of Company on Thursday evenings.
+She has been an instructor with Sawnee School of Ballet for the past twenty-one seasons!
+This year, she will be teaching Elementary Ballet through our highest level of Company on Thursday evenings.

-Ms. Sowada grew up in Miami, Florida and received her training at Bobbie Alcott’s School of Dance, later becoming an assistant teacher.
+Miss Laurie grew up in Miami, Florida and received her training at Bobbie Alcott’s School of Dance, later becoming an assistant teacher.
 She continued her dance education at the Avery School of Dance in Miami, where she taught classes in pre-ballet, tap, tumbling, and slimnastics.
-Ms. Sowada has been on faculty with Sawnee School of Ballet since the early 2000’s.
+Miss Laurie has been on faculty with Sawnee School of Ballet since the early 2000’s.

 Yearly, she attended summer intensives in Aspen/Snowmass, Colorado with the Salt Lake City Ballet Company.
 She has performed at the University of Miami and the Vizcaya Museum in liturgical dance productions.

-Ms. Sowada has been working for an investment firm since 1985 with 5 years as a corporate trainer.
-Laurie continues to take adult ballet classes and is excited to teach on Saturdays at Sawnee Ballet where her passion for teaching, creativity, and love of dance thrives.
+Miss Laurie has been working for an investment firm since 1985 with 5 years as a corporate trainer.
+Miss Laurie continues to take adult ballet classes and is excited to teach on Saturdays at Sawnee School of the Arts where her passion for teaching, creativity, and love of dance thrives.